Tensa53/tensa53.github.io/_projects/4_project.md

 ---
 layout: page
 title: project 4
-description: another without an image
+description: a project with a background image
-img:
+img: assets/img/1.jpg
-importance: 3
+importance: 4
-category: fun
 ---

 Every project has a beautiful feature showcase page.